RCC ESAP presents benchlearning process among Public Employment Offices in the Western Balkans to World Association of Public Employment Services

 Shani explained the nature of the bench-learning, which is a process of creating a systematic and integrated link between the benchmarking (data collection, validation and assessment), and mutual learning activities (identification of good practices and evidence based mutual learning activities),

-“By committing to this process the PES offices of the 6 WB economies agreed to creation of a systematic connection of performance comparisons and mutual learning opportunities in line with best EU practices“, said Shan, adding that ESAP project was deigned to support WB6 PES offices in implementing a regional benchmarking exercise that will help them in assessing and improving their performance.
+“By committing to this process the PES offices of the 6 WB economies agreed to creation of a systematic connection of performance comparisons and mutual learning opportunities in line with best EU practices“, said Shani, adding that ESAP project was deigned to support WB6 PES offices in implementing a regional benchmarking exercise that will help them in assessing and improving their performance.

 “The lessons learned from this exercise highlight the importance of building of mutual trust.
 Also, it pointed out to current strengths and weaknesses of PESs.
 For example, overall, the strongest areas include sustainable activation and managing transitions between unemployment and employment, and employer relations and partnerships with key stakeholders in the labour market.
 On the other hand, there are areas of PES work where performance can be enhanced i.e. evidence based design and implementation of employment measures backed up by strategic performance management or introduction of new and innovative tools, quality management, etc. Also, it would be very important to link WB6 PESs up with the EU PES Network and WAPES.”